 Therm-a-Rest NeoAir XTherm Mattress

-Best use: 4-Season, Backpacking
+Best use: 4-season, backpacking

-If you camp in the winter or in the shoulder seasons, having a warm and reliable thermal sleeping pad is an essential requirement.
+If you camp in the winter or the shoulder seasons, having a warm and reliable thermal sleeping pad is an essential requirement.
 Shelling out a little extra money initially will save you many sleepless nights thinking about how cold it is in your tent.
 No matter how warm your sleeping bag is, it’s inevitable that the chill from the ground will begin to seep through the down at some point.

 Plan ahead, invest in a proper thermal mattress that doesn’t compromise on warmth.
-On top of being incredibly warm, the Therm-a-Rest NeoAir XTherm Mattress is structured to maintain its shape over a long period of time and built to support even larger campers who may have struggled in the past to stay on tiny mummy shaped pads.
+On top of being incredibly warm, the Therm-a-Rest NeoAir XTherm Mattress is structured to maintain its shape over a long period and built to support even larger campers who may have struggled in the past to stay on tiny mummy shaped pads.

-Patagonia Men’s Down Sweater Jacket
+Patagonia Down Sweater Jacket